johahauge/ha-systemair/README.md

     VTC200
     VTC100

 Does not apply to the newer SAVE-series.
+Note: Only tested with VR400.

 ## Requirements
 - Home Assistant